gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 learned his parent's passwords by secretly watching them type, and ended up using their devices to look at porn.

-I make my kids to look away whenever I'm entering a password, I frequently change my passwords, and I'm especially careful with their Screen Time passcode&mdash;holding the phone only inches from my chest when entering the numbers.
+I make my kids look away whenever I'm entering a password, I frequently change my passwords, and I'm especially careful with their Screen Time passcode&mdash;holding the phone only inches from my chest when entering the numbers.